When does the

 starts June 1st and goes through May 31.
 Our first concert is

-typically in late August, and we have a membership drive right before that.
+typically in early September, and we have a membership drive right before that.
 But

 just in case you missed the fundraising drive, you can become a member anytime